 Practitioners promote the characteristics of effective teaching and learning by:

 Play is an essential part of our early years curriculum.
 Active, deep and highly involved learning occurs when children are motivated, interested and engaged.
-During play, they practise and extend ideas, think creatively in collaboration with other children or independently, investigate, take risks and solve problems.
+During play, they practise, apply and extend ideas, skills, new knowledge, think creatively in collaboration with other children or independently, investigate, take risks and solve problems.
 Children have the opportunity to explore, develop and act out experiences, indoor, outdoor and at Forest school, helping them make sense of the world.
 It is vital that children have some independence and control over their learning.
 This encourages confidence as they learn to make decisions and provides children with a sense of satisfaction as they take ownership of their learning.
 Therefore, our curriculum includes child led play, play that is supported and extended by adults and play which is guided towards specific outcomes.

 Each area of learning and development is implemented through a focus upon enquiry, planned, purposeful play and a mix of adult led and child initiated activities.
-There is a balance between deliberate teaching, child led and spontaneous learning.
+There is a balance between deliberate, explicit teaching, child led and spontaneous learning.
 Practitioners are responsive to each child’s emerging needs and interests, guiding their learning and development through positive and focused interactions.

 The Early Years Foundation Stage Profile, which is based on the areas of learning and development, is completed in the final term of the Reception year.
 Practitioners use a range of evidence to assess development against the Early Learning Goals, indicating if children are meeting expected levels, or not yet reaching expected levels (emerging).
 This profile reflects practitioners knowledge of the child and professional judgements, observations, assessments and discussions with the child, parents/carers.
 It is then shared with parents and is also used to support the transition into Year One.
 Parents also receive a written report that includes information about progress against the Early Learning Goals.